 - MARKET 60: an old renovated market with different food stalls ranging from tacos to pizzas or local food.
 Good atmosphere with music at tables shared informally.

-- CANTINA LA NEGRITA: one of the traditional canteens that serve good snacks, a classic for the curious of old-fashioned atmospheres.
+- THE NEGRITA CANTINE: one of the traditional canteens that serve good snacks, a classic for the curious of old-fashioned atmospheres.

 - THE GOOD BYE: a place to experience the environment more than food, a place for curious travelers.
 With each beer you order they serve you good and varied snacks.
 You do not need to order food with so many snacks that they give, and you try a variety of flavors in Mexican snacks.
 Live music, live the atmosphere